12 Best iOS Live Streaming Apps for iPhone with RTMP Ingest

 3. Wirecast Go

 Airmix is another great iOS streaming app.
-This app from Teradek allows broadcasters to mirror their streams from Airmix to other screens.
-This means you can share the content with not only remote viewers but also with those that are at the venue.
+This live stream app for iOS from Teradek allows broadcasters to mirror their streams from Airmix to other screens.
+This means you can share the content with not only remote viewers but also with those who are at the venue.

 Essentially, this produces the same effect as a jumbotron where viewers can see what’s happening from a different angle or they can get a “closer” look on the bigger screen.

-This app has an average rating of 4.0 out of 5 stars on the App Store which is very impressive.
+This is among the streaming apps for iPad that has an average rating of 4.0 out of 5 stars on the App Store which is very impressive.

 Download Airmix on the App Store.